Dillonb/dgba/README.md

 ## Building
 - Install SDL and cmake, and optionally Capstone for disassembly output.
 - cd build && ./build.sh
+- Build tested on Linux and MacOS.
+Windows unsupported at this time.

 ## Running
 - ./gba rom.gba